Seasonal adjustment is a statistical technique that attempts to measure and remove the influences of predictable

 trend, and other non-seasonal movements in the series.

-The LAUS program uses times-series models to produce employment and unemployment estimates for the states and the District
+The LAUS program uses times-series models to produce estimates of employed and unemployed people for the states and the District

 of Columbia, census regions and divisions, and a handful of large substate areas and their respective balance-of-state areas.